 A competitor can only run a car in the Road-car Class for a maximum of 2 years or 20 events which ever comes last and a logbook is required after 5 events to continue to stay in the class.
 If the car is replaced then the count reverts to 0 (zero).

-Overalls, Helmet, Extinguisher all as prescribed in schedule A, and we also recommend a neck-brace.
+Overalls, Helmet, Extinguisher all as prescribed in schedule A, and we also highly recommend a neck-brace.